Charlotte Pritt: 2016

 Pritt was nominated as the Mountain Party's candidate for West Virginia governor on July 16, 2016, at the party's convention.
 Rev. Jim Lewis, who was previously expected to get the nod, got sidelined by knee surgery.

 On Bray Cary's statewide show Decision Makers, Pritt called her billionaire Democratic gubernatorial opponent Jim Justice a "Republican".
-In response, West Virginia Democratic Party chairwoman Belinda Biafore allegedly signed and sent out a letter to an electronic mailing list claiming that the GOP had adopted Pritt, that the Republicans funded her campaign, and that "a vote for Pritt is a vote for Cole".
+In response, West Virginia Democratic Party chairwoman Belinda Biafore allegedly signed and sent out a letter to an electronic mailing list claiming that the GOP had adopted Pritt, that the Republicans were funding her campaign, and that "a vote for Pritt is a vote for Cole" (a reference to Bill Cole, the GOP nominee).
 Pritt called the unsubstantiated accusations a "blindfaced lie" and instead argued that a vote for her is a vote against the "conservative status quo".

-Pritt was not invited to the debate between the Republican and Democratic candidates.
-She came in third place in the general election, receiving nearly 6% of the vote, behind winner Jim Justice and Bill Cole.
+Pritt was not invited to the debate between the Republican and Democratic nominees.
+She finished third in the general election, receiving less than 6% of the vote, behind Justice (the winner) and Cole.

 Mountain Party

-From 2012 to 2014, she was Chairwoman of the Mountain Party, which is the Green Party's state branch affiliate for West Virginia.
+From 2012 to 2014, she was chairwoman of the Mountain Party, which is the Green Party's state branch affiliate for West Virginia.